Jira integration

 2. In the Available integrations section, you will see Jira.
 Click Connect to proceed.

-3. Click Authorize with your Jira account.
+3. Select the option Jira Cloud.
 You will be redirected to the official Jira website, where you need to grant Bito access to your Atlassian account.

 4. Click Accept to continue.
 If the integration is successful, you will be redirected back to Bito.